-In order to successfully achieve a compilation of the seafood software, you will need either a g++ 2.8 series, or a native C++ compiler on a Unix platform which understands about mutable, bool and for-scoped loop variables.
+In order to successfully achieve a compilation of the seafood software, you will need either a g++2.8 series, the new g++2.95, or a native C++ compiler on a Unix platform which understands about mutable, bool, for-scoped loop variables, templates and essential STL constructs.
 Egcs might do the trick, too.

 If you don't have such a compiler, you will need to change some things in the Makefile, see the comments therein.
 If your system is not one of those mentioned in table 1, you might need to change some things in the Makefile, too.
 AIX isn't supported, because our compiler is too old and doesn't have all the features mentioned earlier.
-AIX might work with g++.
+AIX might work with a GNU compiler.
+Some compilers use an obsolete or no version of the STL, but might be brought up to date using the STLport.